I have written and edited several books and chapters about music, media, and culture.

-My new book, Dead Precedents: How Hip-Hop Defines the Future, from Repeater Books is now available!
+My book, Dead Precedents: How Hip-Hop Defines the Future, is out on Repeater Books!
 Emerging alongside cyberpunk in the 1980s, the hallmarks of hip-hop — allusion, self-reference, the use of new technologies, sampling, the cutting and splicing of language and sound — would come to define the culture of the new millennium.
-Taking in the ground-breaking work of DJs and MCs, alongside science-fiction writers like Philip K. Dick and William Gibson, as well as graffiti and DIY culture, Dead Precedents is a counter-cultural history of the – twenty-first century, showcasing hip-hop’s role in the creation of the world in which we now live.
+Taking in the ground-breaking work of DJs and MCs, alongside science-fiction writers like Philip K. Dick and William Gibson, as well as graffiti and DIY culture, Dead Precedents is a counter-cultural history of the twenty-first century, showcasing hip-hop’s role in the creation of the world in which we now live.

 “This book extracts detail after detail on hip-hop and cyberpunk and gracefully weaves together a clear and fresh perspective on where we are today.
 Such a refreshing nonstop read!” — M. Sayyid, Antipop Consortium